gu-mi/simASD/README.md

 ## Resources

-* Manuscript: Mi G. Enhancement of the Adaptive Signature Design for Learning and Confirming in a Single Pivotal Trial (under review).
+* **Mi, G**.
+(2017).
+[Enhancement of the Adaptive Signature Design for Learning and Confirming in a Single Pivotal Trial](http://onlinelibrary.wiley.com/doi/10.1002/pst.1811/full).
+Pharmaceutical Statistics.
 * Package development page including all source codes can be found at: https://github.com/gu-mi/simASD.
 * Questions?
 Comments?
 Please contact me at: neo.migu@gmail.com, or send a pull request at my GitHub page.